 Software Encoders as mentioned previously require a capture card in order for your computer to receive an HDMI/SDI signal.
 Once you have a capture card you will need to install encoding software on your computer.
 Wirecast, vMix, Streamlabs OBS and the ever-popular OBS Studio are just a few of the software options for encoding your content.
 OBS Studio is a good way to start learning about encoding because it’s free to download and install, all settings are easily accessible, and there are many online tutorials to help you along.

 The most important thing to know about using software encoders is that your computer is providing the processing power for the encoding.
 This means that your computer will need to be able to dedicate large amounts of CPU usage to this process.
-If your computer is not powerful enough your Livestream may be compromised.
+If your computer is not powerful enough your live stream may be compromised.

 Hardware encoders offer a more reliable, flexible and convenient stream as they are specifically designed for Livestreaming and do not require CPU from your computer.
 Modern-day hardware encoders have multiple video inputs meaning no capture card is required.
-All the encoding is done within the unit this means your computer performance is not compromised whilst using this method.
+All the encoding is done within the unit which means your computer performance is not compromised whilst using this method.
 Hardware encoders need to be connected directly to a network via ethernet or wifi in order to stream.

 Protel sells some of the best hardware encoder options available today, these can be found below.
 Naturally, each encoder is unique given its inputs and configuration.
 If you are unsure which Encoder is best for your application please get in contact.